 Sample Itinerary: Day 01, Senggigi-Sembalun-Sembalun Rim.

-Pick up at 05.00 Am if you stay in Senggigi or at 07.00 Am if you stay in Senaru, we will drive you to Sembalunwhere you will starts your trek.
+Pick up at 05.00 Am if you stay in Senggigi or at 07.00 Am if you stay in Senaru, And If you stayed in Senggigi or Mataram, pick up at 05:00 am. and arrival in Senaru around 07:00 AM. we will drive you to Sembalunwhere you will starts your trek.
 The path starts through fields where you can look up awe at the majestic summit of Gunung Rinjani.
 From the foothills of the mountain you will slowly start to climb up to Base Camp III where the porters will look a tasty lunch. from here you will climb one steeply through scenery that varies from barren grassland to woodland.
 The next stop is the campsite at the crater Rim, where you will be cooked a hearty Dinner that will give you the energy needed for the climb to the Summit the next morning after a good night sleep.

 Day 02, Summit-Lake-Senaru Rim.